TezDevContainers/smartpy-dc/README.md

 Open a terminal window and navigate to an appropriate folder for this repo.

 Type `git clone` followed by a space and then paste the previously copied git address.
-You will end up with something like this:
+You will end up with something like this command:

   ```bash
    git clone https://github.com/YOUR-GITHUB-NAME-HERE/smartPyDC.git